Cuartero: Demographics

-Today, Cuartero remains a third-class agricultural municipality covering 106.58 km² and home to nearly 28 thousand residents.
-It continues to celebrate its cultural identity through devotion to St. Anthony of Padua and community festivals.
+As of the 2024 census, the population was 28,650 people, with a density of sigfig 28,650/106.58.

-Culture and Festivals
+Culture

-Agdahanay Festival
+Events

 The Agdahanay Festival is the official town festival of Cuartero, celebrated annually during the second week of June, culminating on June 13 in honor of the town’s patron saint, St. Anthony of Padua (San Antonio de Padua).

-The term Agdahanay is derived from the Hiligaynon word meaning “inviting and accommodating others,” reflecting the Cuarteronhons’ tradition of hospitality and unity.
+The term Agdahanay is derived from the Hiligaynon word meaning inviting and accommodating others, reflecting the Cuarteronhons’ tradition of hospitality and unity.
 The festival includes street dancing, trade fairs, sports events, and other community activities.

-Foundation Day

 Cuartero celebrates its Foundation Day every August 23, marking its establishment as a municipality by Manuel L. Quezon through Executive Order No. 159 in 1938.
-The day commemorates separation of the then barrios of Cuartero, Agdajon, Angub, Bito-on, Bun-od, Carataya, Maindang, Malagab-i, Nagba, San Antonio, and Sinabsaban from Dao to form an independent municipality under the name of Cuartero that is originally consisted of territories belonging to Cuartero, Agdajon, Angub, Bito-on, Bun-od, Carataya, Maindang, Malagab-i, Nagba, San Antonio, and Sinabsaban.
+The day commemorates separation of the then barrios of Cuartero, Agdajon, Angub, Bito-on, Bun-od, Carataya, Maindang, Malagab-i, Nagba, San Antonio, and Sinabsaban from Dao to form an independent municipality under the name of Cuartero.
 The celebration features civic parades, sports and cultural programs, and recognition ceremonies for residents who contributed to the town’s progress.

-The anniversary is marked by civic parades, sports and cultural programs, and recognition ceremonies honoring outstanding residents.
-Recent celebrations have been accompanied by the Hinugyaw sa Cuartero, a festival showcasing local achievements, industries, and traditions.
-The event commemorates Cuartero’s founding leaders, beginning with its first municipal mayor, Manuel Funa, and highlights the town’s continued development since its establishment.

-Together, the Agdahanay Festival and Foundation Day form the twin pillars of Cuartero’s cultural calendar - one emphasizing faith and hospitality, the other civic pride and history.
+The founding anniversary is marked by civic parades, sports and cultural programs, and recognition ceremonies honoring outstanding residents.
+Recent celebrations have been accompanied by Hinugyaw sa Cuartero, a festival showcasing local achievements, industries, and traditions.
+The event commemorates the founding leaders of the municipality, beginning with its first municipal mayor, Manuel Funa, and highlights the town’s continued development since its establishment.
+Together, the Agdahanay Festival and Foundation Day form the municipality pillars of cultural calendar - one emphasizing faith and hospitality, the other civic pride and history.

+Cuisine

+There are several restaurants serving dishes that are popular to locals and tourist alike.
+Pednor Kandingan and Manokan is a Filipino restaurant known for native fried chicken and goat kaldereta.
+It is often recognized for authentic Capiz cuisine.